CFP: Session and Paper Proposals for the Labor Network 2015

-On behalf of the Labor Network of the Social Science History Association, we invite proposals for papers and complete panels for the 39th annual meeting of the Social Science History Association in Toronto, Ontario, November 6-9, 2014.
+On behalf of the Labor Network of the Social Science History Association, we invite proposals for papers and complete panels for the 40th annual meeting of the Social Science History Association in Baltimore, November 12-15, 2015.
 We also are looking for volunteers to serve as panel chairs and discussants.

 For more information on the meeting as well as the call for proposals, please refer to the SSHA website: www.ssha.org.
 Additionally, please note that the SSHA grants several awards and student travel grants, for which you also can apply.

 The Social Science History Association Meeting provides a stimulating interdisciplinary venue for exploring an array of issues related to the study of social processes over time.
-This year's theme is Inequalities: Politics, Policy and the Past.
+This year's conference theme is Pluralism and Community: Social Science History Perspectives.

 We welcome and encourage papers and panel proposals on a wide array of issues related to the historical study of labor and labor movements.
 Network members have expressed specific interest in organizing panels around the following themes:

-- Workers in the Fast Food Industry (Jeremy Milloy, University of British Columbia organizer)
+- Workers Up and Down the Food Chain (Jeremy Milloy, Simon Fraser University, organizer)

-- Work and the Environment (Josiah Rector, Wayne State University, organizer)
+- Work, Labor and the Environment (Josiah Rector, Wayne State University, organizer)-->Book Roundtable (Loomis)

 The Labor Network Representatives are available to help you with any questions regarding the submission process.
 Thank you, and we look forward to a stimulating set of panels at this year's SSHA meeting.